hanchiang/instagram-content-finder/README.md

   * display list of followers who are inactive
   * provide an option to unfollow
 * Tests
-* To get more info from the API, need to send authenticated request

 ## Notes
 rhx_gis seems to be the same for every user